O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

   You can copy some other module at :code:`<COLLECTION>/plugins/modules/`

-  Note: When adding module-parameters - you can copy/paste the field-description from the OPNSense web-ui!
+  Note: When adding module-parameters - you can copy/paste the field-description from the OPNsense web-ui!
 We don't have to reinvent the wheel. (*'full help' toggle*)

 - For most modules you should create a sub-file to handle the actual logic so the main module-file is kept clean: